CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

 | attachments        | Attachments to be added to the mail  |

-## Email addresses
+## Address format

-The "from", "to" and "cc" fields decide which email addresses are going to appear in the MIME object.
-The "from" variable must be a *single* email address, but there is no limit for the number of addresses that you use for the "to" and the "cc" fields.
+The "from", "to" and "cc" fields can be used to add email addresses to the message header.
+The "from" variable must be a *single* email address, while there is no limit to the number of addresses that you use for the "to" and the "cc" fields.

-The notation for the email addresses in the "from", "to" and "cc" fields is much more flexible than for the "envelope" and "recipient" fields.
+The notation for the email addresses in the "from", "to" and "cc" fields is very flexible: SMTPeter also recognizes display names and comma separated lists of addresses.
-You can include display names or use angle brackets, and for the "to" and "cc" fields you can also use comma separated lists.
-How the adresses show up to the recipients is explained in the article on [multiple recipients](./rest-send-multiple-recipients).

-Note that the address set in these "from", "to" and "cc" fields just decide what addresses are included in the MIME data, and do not have to be identical to the addresses used in the "envelope" and "recipient" fields (although it is good practice to send email to the addresses mentioned in "to").

 ```json
 {